Bakry13/PlaywrightFramework/README.md

 * Assertions uses playwright validations and assertion module

-* It is recommended to collect cases under descripe group
+* It is recommended to collect cases under describe group

 * Files and folders should be named with this formate {firstWord-SecondWord..}